League of Ireland Women's Premier Division: Expansions, name changes and withdrawals

+In late 2024, Waterford confirmed they had been awarded a licence to enter a women's team for the 2025 season.

 Teams

+Television Coverage

+TG4 became the first national broadcaster to cover the league, agreeing a deal in September 2021 to show four live matches free-to-air.
+The first live game was broadcast from Tolka Park on 2 October 2021 with hosts Shelbourne beating DLR Waves 1-0 and Alex Kavanagh scoring the only goal.
+By 2024, coverage on TG4 had expanded to 12 live matches a season with games available globally via the league's own TV channel, LOITV.
+In 2025, TG4 increased coverage of the Women's Premier Division to 13 live matches per season.

 Sponsorship

 Between 2011–12 and the end of the 2013–14 season the league was sponsored by Bus Éireann.
 On 20 August 2014, at the Aviva Stadium, Continental Tyres were unveiled as the new title sponsor of the Women's National League and FAI Women's Cup, as part of a wider sponsorship deal for women's association football in the Republic of Ireland.
 On 5 March 2019 the ninth season of the Women's National League was launched and Só Hotels unveiled as the new sponsors.
 In 2020 the League lacked a title sponsor, as Só Hotels did not renew their agreement from the previous season.
 Barretstown were announced as a "charity partner" on 24 July 2020.

 In January 2021 the League attracted a new title sponsor, as SSE Airtricity agreed a two-year renewal of their existing deal with the (men's) League of Ireland and extended it to also cover the WNL.
 The Bank of Ireland also signed a three-year deal as an associate sponsor of the League of Ireland and WNL.